BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 ### Google translate

-When learning english at school, Google Translate was the go to option for students who didn't want to put effort into their work.
+When learning English at school, Google Translate was the go to option for students who didn't want to put effort into their work.
 It is free of course, and notoriously bad for anything serious unfortunately.
 Funnily enough, they recently tried shoving Gemini inside, [which made the tool vulnerable to prompt injection attacks](https://winbuzzer.com/2026/02/10/google-translate-gemini-prompt-injection-vulnerability-xcxwbn/).

 For a real translation project, we will need a system that can take decisions and weigh translation tradeoffs when the mapping between source and target languages is not obvious.
 Google translation is not that system.